Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅ Pattern 14: K-way merge.md

 1
 ’ and ‘N−1
 N−1
 ’.
-To mitigate this, instead of always picking a fixed index for pivot (e.g., in the above algorithm we always pick nums[high] as the pivot), we can randomly select an element as pivot.
-After randomly choosing the pivot element, we expect the split of the input array to be reasonably well balanced on average.
+To mitigate this, instead of always picking a fixed index for <b>pivot</b> (e.g., in the above algorithm we always pick nums[high] as the <b>pivot</b>), we can randomly select an element as <b>pivot</b>.
+After randomly choosing the <b>pivot</b> element, we expect the split of the input array to be reasonably well balanced on average.

 Here is what our algorithm will look like (only the highlighted lines have changed):